kibitzr/kibitzr.github.io/index.md

+# Get notified when important things happen

+Ever waited for long-running TeamCity build to finish?
+Or repeatedly checked for new library release with wanted bug fix?
+Why not receive notification instead?
+Configure kibitzr for polling web page and notify you in messenger or e-mail.

 ## Personal
 * Self-hosted - trust no one with your credentials
 * Can go wherever you can go (authenticate on websites, ssh, vpn)